 Find out why Kansas City is called the Soccer Capital of America when you catch our MLS team, Sporting Kansas City, in action at Children's Mercy Park.
 Whether you're a soccer fan or a sports fan in general, you'll love the energy fans bring to the match.

 Huzzah!
 The end of summer means it’s time for the Kansas City Renaissance Festival!
 A favorite local tradition since 1977, the Renaissance Festival (RenFest for short) celebrates the best in medieval living.
 Watch jousting knights battle each other atop towering steeds or take in an enchanting live music performance.
 Street performers roam the festival grounds, ready to entertain at a moment’s notice.
 And don’t miss the marketplace, a bustling area filled with artisan-made goods, games, rides and, of course, food.
 Be warned: no RenFest experience is complete without gnawing on a roasted turkey leg, so come hungry!
 Themed weekends are held throughout the duration of the festival, so check the schedule to see what’s in store.

 High-speed racing action continues in the fall at Kansas Speedway with the second NASCAR Sprint Cup race weekend.
 Because Kansas Speedway is located on the rolling terrain of western Wyandotte County, you might also enjoy some prime fall foliage views while you’re at the track.

-The holidays are a magical time in Kansas City, Kan.
-The season kicks off with dual tree-lighting ceremonies: the Mayor’s Christmas Tree Lighting in downtown Kansas City, Kan. held at City Hall; and the Legendary Tree Lighting Ceremony at Legends Outlets Kansas City.
+The holidays are a magical time in Kansas City, Kansas The season kicks off with dual tree-lighting ceremonies: the Mayor’s Christmas Tree Lighting in downtown Kansas City, Kansas held at City Hall; and the Legendary Tree Lighting Ceremony at Legends Outlets Kansas City.
 Both events include food, music, live entertainment, and appearances from Santa Claus.